pyrkamarcin/CommonDataLayer/docs/architecture/api.md

 state (like past queries) in local storage.

 ## API
-All examples below can be executed on the Inte ractive GraphQL Route (just copy paste it to the editor) or as a base for a call from GraphQL library.
+All examples below can be executed on the Interactive GraphQL Route (just copy and paste it to the editor) or as a base for a call from GraphQL library.
 For example in JavaScript + React:

 ```js